xrtlibrary/xrtlibrary-traverse/README.md

 <u>Exception(s)</u>:
  - *Traverse.TypeError*: The inner object is not an array.
- - *Traverse.SizeError*: Raised if the array size exceeds.
+ - *Traverse.SizeError*: The array size exceeds.

 <u>Parameter(s)</u>:
  - minLength (*Number*): The minimum length.